yzeng12/yzeng12.github.io/readme.md

 #COM327

 After multiple page project, I noticed I need lot improvement to achieve good view on mobile devices.

-     Change I made for mobile devices:
+Change I made for mobile devices

   In menu part (all 4 pages), the front size will be decrease, so user will not fell uncomfortable with large menu bar occupied at front of page.

   Portrait size decrease in index, contact part when use on mobile devices.

   The media link images supposed to be small and crowed into 1 line on mobile devices, I successfully reduced pic size by media query but image margin still exist (bug need fix but fail)